Energy Forum, GEP 416, Spring 2020

 This course is graded on a Credit/No Credit basis.
 To receive credit, you must:

-- Turn in three assignments by the deadlines and receive full credit
+- Turn in all assignments by the deadlines and receive full credit

 - Maintain a 90% average on the classwork (questions and reflections)